leonsilicon/vue-animate-height/readme.md

 - **duration**: integer, default: `250`

-  Duration of the animation in milliseconds
+  Duration of the animation in milliseconds.

 - **delay**: integer, default: `0`

-  Animation delay in milliseconds
+  Animation delay in milliseconds.

 - **easing**: string, default: `'ease'`

-  CSS easing function to be applied to the animation
+  CSS easing function to be applied to the animation.

 - **id**: string